wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-x.md

 In the following figure, a downward sloping line has been drawn on top of a 2D raster to illustrate which pixels to color on screen.
 Bresenham came up with an effective way to test whether or not the $y$ coordinate should be increased (thus further lowering the line): by checking the midpoint of the pixel.
 In this example, the $x$ coordinate always increases by one.
 This case should be modified for each octant, so you'll first need to figure out in which direction the line will be going.

-If the midpoint of the traversing pixel lies above the circle, such as the colored pixels in the figure, it is time to increase $y$.
+If the midpoint of the traversing pixel lies above the line, such as the colored pixels in the figure, it is time to increase $y$.
 As long as the midpoint stays below the line, we're safe to continue horizontally.

 [^botr]: In screen space, the top left corner is $(0, 0)$.

 ![Midpoints of each pixel are marked with a red circle.
 All individual colored pixels end up producing the desired line.](bresenham.png)

 Bresenham's algorithm is indeed an effective way to draw arbitrary lines, but it tends to produce "jagged" edges.
-Anti-aliasing, however, is a video memory-intensive process so we're out of luck here.
-With the low resolution of the Game Boy, it would not have mattered much.
-To better illustrate the problem, look at the zoomed in battle scenes in the margin.
-The first is blown up using ImageMagick's `-box` filter, the latter without any filter (producing a form of anti-aliasing by default).
+Anti-aliasing, the technique to smooth out a line by rendering multiple pixels per pixel of the final image, is a video memory-intensive process so we're out of luck here.
+With the low resolution of the Game Boy, it would have resulted in very blurry frames, making the ghosting issue of the original Game Boy seem even more troublesome.
+Furthermore, as mentioned before, post-processing pixels is out of the question simply because of hardware limitations.

-\marginfig[-10cm]{x-face-alias1.png}{}{Jagged lines in X.}

-\marginfig[-2.5cm]{x-face-alias2.png}{The X commander without (jagged) and with (blurred) anti-aliasing. }{The X commander With and without anti-aliasing.}
+\marginfig[-2.5cm]{x-face-alias1.png}{A blown-up screenshot of the commander in X without anti-aliasing: look at all those jaggies!}{The X commander without anti-aliasing.}

 Inside the game loop, the downward sloping line, of which the starting and ending coordinates have been projected into 2D screen space, can be drawn like this:

 ```
-draw line =
+draw downward sloping line =
     for each horizontal pixel:
         increase x by 1
         if the midpoint is above the line: